 - Select Draft option

-Edit the post Visibility then choose from Password protected or Private.
-The former requires you to create a password for your content manually.
-The latter, meanwhile, turns your post to a 404 not found page when visitors access it.
+The former allows you to create a password for your content manually.
+The latter, meanwhile, turns your posts to a 404 not found page when users access it without permission.

-The controls over this feature are pretty minimal.
-You’re incapable of protecting pages and posts by user roles.
+WordPress default feature gives you pretty basic and minimal control over the page visibility.
+It lets you lock the content with one password only.
+What’s more, you’re incapable of protecting pages and posts by user roles.
 That’s where an advanced password protection plugin comes in handy.

-Assisting over 2 thousand WordPress users with content protection in less than 6 months and receiving a 4.4-star rating on the WordPress repository, Password Protect WordPress (PPWP) is a must-try plugin.
+Assisting over 20,000 WordPress users with content protection from pole to pole and receiving a 4.8-star rating on the WordPress repository, Password Protect WordPress (PPWP) is your must-try plugin.

-This free solution enables you to lock your content with one or multiple passwords by user roles.
+This free solution enables you to cover your WordPress content under a password form.
+On top of that, you’re able to lock the content with one or multiple passwords by user roles.
 As a result, only logged-in users entering the correct passwords are permitted to open the post.
 To get started using our PPWP plugin, you need to: